Being outdoors is proven to lower your blood pressure.

 You can save money.

 Exercising outdoors is not only convenient, but it’s less expensive than a gym membership.
 It also cuts costs in other areas as well.
-According to a study in England of “green exercises”—those done outside, including dog walking, running, horseback riding and mountain biking—it was estimated that health benefits can save around $2.7 billion a year.
+According to a study in England of “green exercises”—those done outside, including , running, horseback riding and mountain biking—it was estimated that health benefits can save around $2.7 billion a year.
+This also applies to dog walking!
+I have had friends in the past who haven’t had their own dog, they instead decided to take up dog walking for other people in their own time to keep up their exercise.
+You could do this too, we have found a range of dog walking software that helps manage your time effectively in order to do this!

 There are many benefits to being outdoors this spring.
 The key is to get outside and start moving.
 The more physical activity you integrate into your day, the better you’ll feel.
 Integrating just 30 minutes of physical activity, 3 or more days per week, has a direct and positive impact on your health.